cggs-matthew-pham/cggs-arcade-tutorials/numbers-math.md

 - Add more math questions with different operations
 - Calculate percentages instead of fractions
 - Create a quiz with multiple calculation questions
+- Customize all text to match your own topic